Byron Jones (American football): 2019 season

+He posted 45 tackles, 6 passes defensed, one forced fumble and 2 special teams tackles.
+Although he did not record an interception, he only gave up 3 touchdowns and quarterbacks completed just 53% of their passes directed at him.

 Miami Dolphins

+2020 season

-On March 21, 2020, Jones signed a five-year, $82 million contract with the Miami Dolphins, making him at the time the highest-paid cornerback in the NFL.
+On March 21, 2020, Jones signed a five-year, $82 million contract with the Dolphins, making him at the time the highest-paid cornerback in the NFL.
+He was paired up with Xavien Howard, giving the Dolphins the two highest-paid corners in the NFL at the time.

 In Week 14 against the Kansas City Chiefs, Jones forced a fumble on Mecole Hardman that was recovered by the Dolphins and intercepted a pass thrown by Patrick Mahomes during the 33–27 loss.
 This was Jones' first interception since the 2017 season.

 In Week 17 against the Buffalo Bills, Jones recorded his career high second interception of the season off a pass thrown by Josh Allen during the 56–26 loss.

+He finished with 14 starts at left cornerback, 37 tackles, 2 interceptions, 4 passes defensed and one forced fumble.
+He was declared inactive in 2 games against the Jacksonville Jaguars and the Seattle Seahawks.

+2021 season

+Jones dealt with a quad injury and an Achilles injury during the season.
+He was declared inactive for one game against the Atlanta Falcons.
+He totaled 16 starts at left cornerback, 58 tackles, 10 passes defensed and one forced fumble.

+2022 season

-Jones was placed on the reserve/PUP list to start the 2022 season, but was ultimately not activated during the season.
+On July 21, 2022, Jones was placed on the reserve/PUP list at the start of training camp, but ultimately missed the entire season while recovering from a left Achilles surgery performed in March.

-On March 15, 2023, the Dolphins released Jones.
+On February 25, 2023, he wrote on Twitter: "Today I can't run or jump because of my injuries sustained playing this game.
+DO NOT take the pills they give you.
+DO NOT take the injections they give you.
+If you absolutely must, consult an outside doctor to learn the long-term implications".
+On March 15, 2023, the Dolphins designated Jones for release after he failed a physical exam, citing salary cap reasons.